220328-uta-sh-net-ext/training-code/3-Services/Notes.md

     - Request Body
         - If you want to send any data as a part o the request you put in here, optional
 - Response
+    * It is essentailly what the server sends back to the client
+    * It will give a **status code** if it was successful or not
+    * More metadata stuff for debugging purposes
+    * What kind of data the server is trying to sent to the client (in a JSON format)
     - Response Header
         - Version of Protocol
         - Status code : 100s, 200s, 300s, 400s, 500s